Friso-Hollandic Wars: Internal conflict between Frisians

-John of Bavaria betrays all Frisians
+Dvision of Frisian territory

 The success of the Hollanders, however, was short-lived.
 On 1 September 1421 John concluded a treaty with Ocko tom Brok and the city of Groningen, in which they divided the Frisian territories among themselves: John of Bavaria got Oostergo and Westergo, while Ocko tom Brok and Groningen got all the territories east of the Lauwers river.
 When this came out, it made a lot of people very angry.
 The Schieringers felt betrayed, especially those exiles who hoped to return to lands John had now, in effect, given away.

-The final conflict (1421-1422)
+Final conflict (1421–1422)

 What followed was a Schieringer insurrection against the Hollanders, which made a very complex situation even more opaque.
 From this point on, everyone fought almost everyone, and the Hollanders seemed to have fared the worst: they were driven out in numerous places.
 The Hollandic fortress at Lemmer was captured on 18 January 1422 by Frisians from Doniawerstal and Schoterland, its commander, Floris of Alkemade, was taken prisoner, then executed.

 On 1 February a formal reconciliation was concluded between Ocko tom Brok, the town of Groningen, Oostergo, Westergo, Hunsingo, Fivelgo, and the small territories of Vredewold, Langewold, and Humsterland.
 This took place behind John of Bavaria's back, and when he got wind of it, he demanded it to be rescinded.
 But at this point he had lost almost all his support in the Frisian territories.
 His last stronghold there was the city of Dokkum, on the north coast, which was held for him mainly by privateers, who preyed on the ships plying the trade route along the North Sea coast.
 At the end of May a fleet from the cities of Groningen, Hamburg, and Lübeck sailed to Dokkum, and drove the privateers out, thus depriving John of this last foothold on Frisian soil.

 In the middle of June 1422, John contacted his old Schieringer allies to see whether or not there would be any support for him left at all if he organised a new campaign to Friesland.
 There was not.